ELkhalil/Inception_42_School/README.md

 Docker Hub :
 ------------
 _> is a wharehouse for images but they are public any one can access it and pull it from it.
-_> you can make your own Docker registry witch is private...(like Gitlab...)
+_> you can make your own Docker rƒegistry witch is private...(like Gitlab...)

 DOCKER ARCHITECTURE
 -------------------